hms-networks/FlexyIgnitionDemo/README.md

 **Step 5:** Download the latest HMS Ewon Connector from the EwonConnector releases page, found here: [https://github.com/hms-networks/EwonConnector/releases](https://github.com/hms-networks/EwonConnector/releases "https://github.com/hms-networks/EwonConnector/releases").

->To download, expand the `Assets` menu under the latest Ignition 8 release, and click on the first file, commonly named `EwonConnector-X.Y.Z.zip`, where X.Y.Z is the version number.
+>To download, expand the `Assets` menu under the latest Ignition 8 release, and click on the first file, commonly named `EwonConnector-8-X.Y.Z.zip`, where X.Y.Z is the version number.
 Please note that the minimum supported version is 1.1.7.

 **Step 6:** After the download is complete, extract the contents to a folder of your choice.